juampirichter/stellar_network/README.md

 4- After installing Vue and Typescript, type 'cd stellar_network' and 'npm init -y' in the terminal.
 Then 'npm install'.

 5- Go to the vite.config.ts file, remove the ',' at the end of 'plugins: [vue()]'.
-Then above plugins and put 'server: {open: true},'
+Then above plugins put 'server: {open: true},'

 6- Now to install Quasar, put in the terminal 'npm install --save quasar @quasar/extras' and then 'npm install --save-dev @quasar/vite-plugin sass@^1.33.0'